ros-navigation/docs.nav2.org/tutorials/docs/using_docking.rst

           v_linear_min: 0.15
           v_linear_max: 0.15

 Adding Docking Server to Launch
 ===============================

-This server can now be added to your launch file with the path to this parameter file for use (Or added to your main shared configuration file).
+This server can now be added to your launch file with the path to this parameter file for use (or added to your main shared configuration file).

 .. code-block:: python